Meningitis in Children

 - Increased fluid intake by mouth or IV fluids in the hospital

 - Medicines to reduce fever and headache.
-Don’t give aspirin or medicine that contains aspirin to a child younger than age 19 unless directed by your child’s provider.
+Don’t give aspirin or medicine that contains aspirin to a child younger than age 19 unless directed by your child’s healthcare provider.
 Taking aspirin can put your child at risk for Reye syndrome.
 This is a rare but very serious disorder.
 It most often affects the brain and the liver.

 - Supplemental oxygen or breathing machine (respirator) if your child has trouble breathing

 Talk with your child’s healthcare providers about the risks, benefits, and possible side effects of all treatments.